 During the 20-month program, classes meet monthly for three- to four-day sessions (with the exception of four residencies).
 Washington University's Executive MBA team takes care of securing a student's textbooks, course materials, meals and on-campus parking passes.

-The Executive MBA (EMBA) program requires each student to complete 60 credit hours: the standard 58-credit-hour program plus 2 credit hours of EMBA electives.
+The Executive MBA (EMBA) program requires each student to complete 60 credit units: the standard 58-credit-unit program plus 2 credit units of EMBA electives.

 Olin Code of Conduct